gracawangu/Django-Crud/README.md

 # Django-Crud

 This is a Django project to create an app called blog.

-The blog app contains a model called Post cd
+The blog app contains a model called Post, Views and Templates.